Stanley Ray Bond

 Stanley Ray Bond (October 30, 1944 - May 24, 1972) was a former convict who enrolled at Brandeis University in Waltham, Massachusetts.
 He was arrested for a bank robbery conducted to obtain funds for anti-Vietnam War efforts.
 Previously, he was a Private First Class in the United States Army and served in Vietnam during the Vietnam War.
 During the bank robbery, a Boston Police Department officer was shot and killed, with Bond and several accomplices captured following the robbery.
 Bond later died in prison awaiting trial when a bomb he built to use for an escape detonated prematurely.

 Brandeis

 In February 1970, Bond enrolled at Brandeis University as part of a government sponsored program for ex-convicts out on parole.
-There he became involved with the National Student Strike Force.
+There he became involved with the left-wing National Student Strike Force.
 This organization advocated strikes across the country by students as a protest to the Vietnam War.
 It also supported the Black Panthers.
 While involved with the anti-war movement Bond met Susan Saxe and Katherine Ann Power, becoming involved with Power romantically.